pulumi/docs/content/what-is/top-iac-tools.md

 For state management, Terraform uses a state file to track the current state of your infrastructure.
 While this approach requires manual configuration, including setting up remote backends and state locking, it does offer fine-grained control over state.

 Terraform integrates well with existing development workflows and CI/CD pipelines.
-It provides a Kubernetes provider that supports the Kubernetes Core APIs and offers some support for Custom Resource Definitions (CRDs).
+A Kubernetes provider exists that supports the Kubernetes Core APIs and offers some support for Custom Resource Definitions (CRDs).
 Terraform also has a wide range of plugins, integrations, and comprehensive documentation.

 - **Flexibility**: Utilizes HCL.
 Lacks full programming constructs.
 - **Multi-cloud**: Offers support for AWS, Azure, GCP, Oracle cloud and many others.